asbloomf/bitbucket-to-gitea-migrator/README.md

 !!
-This is a version of bitbucket-to-gogs-migrator by girvo that works with the latest Gitea !!
+This is a version of bitbucket-to-gogs-migrator by girvo that works with the latest Gitea and migrates from BitBucket Server instead of BitBucket !!
 !!
 Original README.md below !!

 # BitBucket to Gogs Migration Script